 The pulmonary artery can be blocked by a substance—usually a blood clot—that travels through the bloodstream and becomes lodged in the artery.
 Often times this clot starts in a deep vein in the legs, called deep vein thrombosis.
 When this happens, blood flow through the lungs is restricted and the heart is put under increased pressure.
 Since pulmonary embolism occurs in conjunction with deep vein thrombosis, most physicians refer to the two conditions together as venous thromboembolism.

-What are the signs and symptoms of a pulmonary embolism?
+Signs and symptoms of a pulmonary embolism

 Symptoms of pulmonary embolism depend on the location and severity of the blood clot.
 Common symptoms include: